 How To Fix Common Errors in Event Tracking Data Collection

-Common issues we’ve seen that impact data quality and data collection for Shopify stores in this video:
+Learn about the common issues we’ve seen that impact data quality and data collection for Shopify stores in this video:

 Now that you’ve learned so many great ways to tag your site, both for Google Analytics Events, as well as pushing additional event data to other marketing channels, like AdWords, Facebook, et cetera.
 Let’s look at a few common issues that I’ve seen over the last year that impact data quality and data collection.
 Issue number one, the dreaded non-interaction hit.
 I won’t tell you how many takes I’ve had trying to explain this.
 I’m over my life trying to explain this in a very succinct manner.
 I’ll try again, this is the last take and I’m just going to have to fight my way through it.
 But this is an event that’s on every Google Analytics Event type that we see here in GTM.
 It’s a true false flag.
 I like to look at this as basically the bounce rate setting.
 If this is set to false and you have that set to false on that scrolled up tag, then your bounce rate in GA is going to look something like this.